C4ptainCrunch/thesis/source/index.rst

 the total number of times a node has been played during a sampling iteration (:math:`N`)

 TODO Every game are played at full random so the estimated value of a node (wins - losses / total_games) will converge to the mean of the value of all possible children games.
 A lot of early implementations of MCTS were trying to be clever by pruning some branches or choose more often promising moves.
-We intentionaly choose at full random so we can compare it later to UCT that chooses in a formalized way with no domain knowledge and is proven to converge to minimax.
+We intentionally choose at full random so we can compare it later to UCT that chooses in a formalized way with no domain knowledge and is proven to converge to minimax.